springernature/vpat/nature.md

 <td>
 Colour alone is not used to convey information in the pages of this product.
 <br><br>
 Links and icons may use colour to indicate hover or active states.
-These are supplemented with visible focus rings and/or text decoration underlines and/or luminosity differences per WAI techniques <a href="https://www.w3.org/WAI/WCAG21/Techniques/general/G183">G183</a> and <a href="https://www.w3.org/WAI/WCAG21/Techniques/css/C15">C15</a>.
+These are supplemented with visible focus rings and/or text decoration underlines and/or luminosity differences per WAI advisory techniques <a href="https://www.w3.org/WAI/WCAG21/Techniques/general/G183">G183</a> and <a href="https://www.w3.org/WAI/WCAG21/Techniques/css/C15">C15</a>.
 <br><br>
-Some complex images supplied by submission authors may rely on colour as the only visual means of understanding information.
+When supplied by authors who publish with us, some complex images may rely on colour as the only visual means of understanding information.
 Examples may include images of charts, graphs, or maps.
 Generally, these images are used to supplement text content.
 </td>
 </tr>
 <tr valign="top">